brunostjohn/zefirs-flashy-cooler/README.md

 ### How to build

 1. Copy over all the Ultralight static libs to `/src-tauri/static-libs`.
+2. Copy Ultralight DLLs to `/src-tauri/`.
-2. Compile LibreHardwareMonitorNative with `dotnet publish /p:NativeLib=Static /p:SelfContained=true -r win-x64 -c release` and also copy it to `/src-tauri/static-libs`.
+3. Compile LibreHardwareMonitorNative with `dotnet publish /p:NativeLib=Static /p:SelfContained=true -r win-x64 -c release` and also copy it to `/src-tauri/static-libs`.
-3. You might be missing some libs in your PATH.
+4. You might be missing some libs in your PATH.
 Check `/src-tauri/build.rs` and change directories to be applicable to your environment.
-4. If `System.IO.Compression.Native.Aot.lib` throws linker conflicts for you, run `lib /remove:libs-native\System.IO.Compression.Native\CMakeFiles\System.IO.Compression.Native.Aot.dir\D\_\a_work\1\s\src\native\external\brotli\dec\decode.c.obj /LIBPATH:[WHEREEVER YOU HAVE THE REPO ON YOUR MACHINE]zefirs-flashy-cooler\src-tauri\static-libs .\System.IO.Compression.Native.Aot.lib`.
+5. If `System.IO.Compression.Native.Aot.lib` throws linker conflicts for you, run `lib /remove:libs-native\System.IO.Compression.Native\CMakeFiles\System.IO.Compression.Native.Aot.dir\D\_\a_work\1\s\src\native\external\brotli\dec\decode.c.obj /LIBPATH:[WHEREEVER YOU HAVE THE REPO ON YOUR MACHINE]zefirs-flashy-cooler\src-tauri\static-libs .\System.IO.Compression.Native.Aot.lib`.
 These symbols are still covered by a different library and everything still functions correctly.
+6. Copy supporting DLLs generated during AOT to `/src-tauri/`.
-5. Run `cargo tauri dev` in a cmd window with admin privileges.
+7. Run `cargo tauri dev` in a cmd window with admin privileges.
 You should see that app start up.

 ## I want to make my own theme.